Offering a perfect blend of space and low running costs, these hybrid estate cars are great family cars and load luggers.

 Boot space: 596 litres

-Unlike the rest of the cars on this list, the Toyota Corolla Touring Sports doesn’t need to be plugged in, and its battery is only recharged by the engine or when slowing down.
+Unlike the rest of the cars on this list, the Toyota Corolla Touring Sports doesn’t need to be plugged in – its battery is recharged by the engine or when slowing down.
 That means that it doesn’t have a long electric range but, at low speeds, the electric motor can take over from the petrol engine.
 As a result, it’s really efficient around town, where you could achieve more than Toyota’s 62mpg estimate.
 Plus, the fact that it doesn’t come with a plug will appeal if you don’t have access to a charger.
-Fancy the same car with a Superman-like S badge?
+Fancy the same car with a bit of a discount?
 The Suzuki Swace is a rebadged Corolla estate.

 Electric range: 54 miles